manunamz/jekyll-wikilinks/spec/fixtures/_notes/link-header.local-alias.right.md

 ---
-title: Link Header Local Alias Right
+title: Link Header Labelled
 ---
-This note contains a link to a header with [[long-note#Two|aliased text]].
+This note contains a link to a header with [[long-note#Two|labelled text]].